CarlFlo/blacklisterBot/README.md

 2. The Discord user ID for the user(s) that are allowed to run the commands
 3. The bots ID

+#### Thresholds
+Each individual detection thresholds can be edited in the configuration file.

+A thresholds of zero means that it is a complete match.
+Ten seems like like a good default value.
+But you may have to tweak the thresholds to your liking.

+Going too high (around 30) will yeild a lot of false positives.

 ## Todo

 - [X] Basic functionality